 How we help

-Since its inception in 2014, The Anchor Fund has helped more than 80 women and their children directly through individual grants and distributed over $27,000.
-Often these grants determine whether a survivor escapes or stays with an abuser, has a place to live or is forced into homelessness, or can feed and clothe her children.
+Since its inception in 2014, The Anchor Fund has made more than 135 individual grants to women and their children and distributed over $45,000.
+These grants can determine whether a survivor escapes her abuser, gains safe haven or can provide for her children.

 We do not work directly with survivors.
 All of the women we help are referred to us by other domestic violence organizations in the D.C. metropolitan area, and are therefore vetted by a lawyer, social worker, or client advocate.
 Together, with our partners we assess the clients' needs and the best way to meet them.